plusserver/docs/content/en/databases/postgresql/documentation/update.md

 ## Patching Procedure

-Our services undergoe routine patching once every week.
+Our services are routinely patched once a week.
 The patching process typically runs during the early morning hours.
-This regular maintenance ensures that the service instances remains up-to-date with the latest security enhancements and software updates.
+This regular maintenance ensures instances remain up-to-date with the latest security enhancements and software updates.

 Occasionally, during the patching process, there may be brief periods when the service is temporarily unreachable.
-This can occur when our host systems require system updates to be applied.
+This situation may arise if our host systems need to undergo software updates.

 ## Customizing Your Patch Schedule